pradykaushik/system-load-generator/README.md

     - [cpuload](./src/main/java/loadgenerator/strategies/ConstIncreaseCPULoad.java) - CPU Load generator that
         constantly increases the CPU utilization of a machine from 1% to 100%.
 See [cpu-load-generator](#cpu-load-generator) for more information.
     - [loadaverage](./src/main/java/loadgenerator/strategies/ConstIncreaseLoadAverage.java) - 1min load average
         generate that constantly increases the load average.
-See <> for more information.
+See [load-average-generator](#load-average-generator) for more information.
     - [cpuload_memorypressure](./src/main/java/loadgenerator/strategies/CPULoadGeneratorWithMemoryPressure.java) -
         Generate CPU load with memory pressure.
-See <> for more information.
+See [cpu-load-generator-with-memory-pressure](#cpu-load-generator-with-memory-pressure) for more information.

 ## Load Generators
 ### CPU Load Generator